 When all else fails - take a warm shower or nice soak in a bath.
 Let the stress and weariness of the day fade away along with your aches and pains (even if it only a short relief - its worth it!)

-Birth Boot Camp provides a Food and Fitness that teaches and demonstrates many different exercises that can be helpful prenatally and postnatally!
+Birth Boot Camp provides a Food and Fitness class that teaches and demonstrates many different exercises that can be helpful prenatally and postnatal!
 This workshop will provide you will the tools you need to have a healthy pregnancy and postpartum.
 You will find your body will be strengthened and better prepared for birth!